DWilliames/idasen-controller-mac/README.md

 * Make sure no other phones / computers currently have one of the 'Desk Control' apps open and connected to your desk, if you do, simply quit that app, and this Desk Controller app should work
 * Make sure your Idasen Desk still has the word "Desk" in the name of the device — e.g if you changed its name via Linak's Desk Control mobile app
-* If it's still not finding your desk; try resetting your desk; to do this:
+* If it's still not finding your desk; try resetting your desk.
+To do this:
     1. Lower your desk as low as it goes
     2. Now once more hold down the physical controller to lower it even more, after a second or 2 it should jump down and up
     3. Now press and hold the 'bluetooth' button on the front of the physical controller, for a few seconds – until the blue light starts blinking